Defamation in Victoria

 In Victoria, criminal proceedings for defamation may be initiated if the publisher knew the defamatory statement was false or had no regard its truth/falsity at the time of publication.

-The penalty for publication of malicious defamatory content is a fine as the court sees fit, and/or imprisonment for up to 1 year.
-If the publisher knows the material to be false, the term of imprisonment increases to a maximum of 2 years.
+The penalty for publication of malicious defamatory content is a fine as the court sees fit, and/or imprisonment for up to one year.
+If the publisher knows the material to be false, the term of imprisonment increases to a maximum of two years.